-The most important Iranian aid organization operating in Lebanon is the Imam Khomeini Relief Committee (IKRC), whose Lebanese branch was designated by the U.S. Treasury Department in 2010 for "for being owned or controlled by Hizballah and for providing financial and material support to Hizballah."
+The most important Iranian aid organization operating in Lebanon is the Imam Khomeini Relief Committee (IKRC), whose Lebanese branch was designated by the U.S. Department of the Treasury in 2010 for "for being owned or controlled by Hezbollah and for providing financial and material support to Hezbollah."
 The IKRC's assets are controlled by Supreme Leader Khamenei, while its \$2 billion budget is supplied primarily by the Iranian government, with about 25% coming from public donations and fundraising abroad.